qbss/installit/README.md

 sudo insit -S
 ```

-While that command is ordinarily for updating a pre-existing installation of insit, it'll also server to install it -- bonus.
+While that command is ordinarily for updating a pre-existing installation of insit, it'll also serve to install it -- bonus.

 EXAMPLE
 -------